target/data-validator/README.md

   --help                   Show this help message and exit.
 ```

-If you want to build with a modern version of java set the "MODERN_JAVA" enviornment variable.
+If you want to build with Java 11 or newer, set the "MODERN_JAVA" environment variable.
+This may become the default in the future.

 ## Example Run